Grumpy-Mephisto/KMITL/README.md

 ## `📝` Licensing

 This section provides details on the terms of use and redistribution of the content found within the repository.
-The MIT License offers a permissive framework that enables others to freely use, modify, and share this body of work while maintaining proper acknowledgment of the authors.
+The [MIT License](LICENSE) offers a permissive framework that enables others to freely use, modify, and share this body of work while maintaining proper acknowledgment of the authors.

-This project is licensed under the [MIT License](LICENSE).

 ---